mitkonikolov/Invest-Smart/README.md

 Fetch data from Yahoo Finance - 5 hours
 Draw diagram - 5 hours

 I know that this time is certainly not the best, but as I said this was my first application ever.
-I am sure that in my future work I will be significantly faster and create a lot better designed code.
+I believe that in the future I will be able to create a lot better designed code.